Skip to Main Content

 Military Leave

 Eligible employees in New Jersey may take leave to perform military service, including up to three months to participate in assemblies or annual training conducted by the U.S. Armed Forces and up to three months in a four-year period to attend service schools conducted by the U.S. Armed Forces.
 However, they must meet certain requirements to qualify for reinstatement.
 N.J.
-Stat. § 38:23C-20.
+Stat.
+Ann. § 38:23C-20.

 Smoking Laws